UCLHp/edit-dicom-image-type/README.md

 # edit-dicom-image-type
-Created by Callum Gillies 06/05/2020
+Created by Callum Gillies 06/05/2020.

-Convert spaces to backslashes in ImageType DICOM tag.
+Script to convert spaces to backslashes in ImageType DICOM tag.

 This script was created because we were unable to import various files from other centres.
 This code intends to edit the tag only and leave the image intact.

 This code was not intended to be a completely automated procedure.
-Appropriate QA checks should be performed after the code is run to ensure the imagess are unchanged
+Appropriate QA checks should be performed after the code is run to ensure the images are unchanged.

 I take no responsibility if this code is used in any way other than intended or without checks that may result in errors.